MetaMask/metamask-extension/test/e2e/mmi/README.md

 For more information on visual tests, refer to the [Playwright documentation](https://playwright.dev/docs/test-snapshots).

-To run visual tests, you need to generate a Docker image.
+Running visual tests requires the generation of a Docker image.
 This ensures that the screenshots are consistent with the operating system used in the pipeline.
-The `package.json` file in this directory simplifies the Docker image build process, as it only requires Playwright and test-related components.
-The Metamask build dependencies are not required as the extension is already built.
+All required to build this image is described in file `test/e2e/mmi/Dockerfile`.
+The actual process to build, call the tests and tierdown files is defined in `test/e2e/mmi/scripts/run-visual-test.sh`.

 ## Reports